Central green urban district with a history

 Lohsepark itself has been completely finished since July 2016.
 During a big summer festival, around 20,000 visitors celebrated the opening of the green space together with the Mayor of Hamburg.
 The open space concept developed by Vogt Landschaftsarchitekten AG (Zurich) is based on the Masterplan for urban development and continues the tradition of the Hamburger Volkspark.

 Its overall area of 4.4 ha makes Lohsepark the largest contiguous green space in HafenCity, performing wide-ranging urban, social and ecological functions.
 Framed by an unbroken visual axis from Ericusspitze to Baakenhafen, the park extends 550 m in length; a 100 m wide green ribbon running from water’s edge to water’s edge.
 The extensive lawn areas, planted with more than 500 trees, are crisscrossed by paths and dotted with inviting seating and play areas.
-The planned community and play building for the southern section will also house a café and public barrier-free washrooms.
 Long park benches and movable chairs create peace and quiet and space to spend time.
 On the long sides, terraces known as bastions connect the park to the street, providing a barrier-free transition between the green space and the surrounding urban neighborhoods, while at the same time mediating between built structures and open space.

 An essential part of the park is the three-part “denk.mal Hanover Railroad Station”, a memorial to the history of Hamburg deportations, whose central historic place of remembrance is the listed remains of platform 2 immediately to the east of the park.
 From here at least 7,692 Jews, Sinti and Roma were deported between 1940 and 1945.